 Undergraduate students traveling within the United States on programs arranged by a student organization officially sponsored through the Center for Student Engagement should be in contact with the Center for information about applicable policies and procedures.

 Graduate students traveling within the United States for university-related purposes should be in contact with the department or center sponsoring the travel for information about applicable policies and procedures.

 All students are encouraged to book their domestic air and rail travel through Georgetown Travel Online (GTO).

 Undergraduate student groups traveling on university-related international travel are required to have a university approved group leader.
 Typically the group leader is a GU faculty or staff member.
 In order to become university approved, the group leader must complete a training program through the Office of Global Services and must receive authorization for their group travel with the university in order to be compliant with the university's International Travel Policy.

-The Office of Global Services supports faculty and administrative offices taking undergraduate or graduate students on university sponsored short term, non-credit programs abroad.
+The Office of Global Services supports faculty and administrative offices taking undergraduate or graduate students on university-sponsored short term, non-credit programs abroad.
 All Georgetown group travel must be authorized by the university per the International Travel Policy.